Exawind/nalu-wind/docs/source/theory/windEnergy.rst

 Wind Energy Modeling
 ====================

-Wind energy analysis is the primary application area for the Nalu development team.
-This section describes the theoretical basis of Nalu from a wind energy perspective, using nomenclature familiar to wind energy experts and mapping it to Nalu concepts and nomenclature described in previous sections.
-Hopefully, this will provide an easier transition for users familiar with WRF and SOWFA to Nalu.
+Wind energy analysis is the primary application area for the Nalu-Wind development team.
+This section describes the theoretical basis of Nalu-Wind from a wind energy perspective, using nomenclature familiar to wind energy experts and mapping it to Nalu-Wind concepts and nomenclature described in previous sections.
+Hopefully, this will provide an easier transition for users familiar with WRF and SOWFA to Nalu-Wind.

 In order to evaluate the energy output and the structural loading on wind turbines, the code must model: 1. the incoming turbulent wind field across the